orocos/orocos-docs/docs/rtt/tutorials/hello_3.rst

 The source code of this tutorial can be found in the `GitHub repository
 <https://github.com/orocos-toolchain/rtt_examples/tree/rtt-2.0-examples/rtt-exercises/hello_3_dataports>`_.

+In this tutorial we will create 2 different components and show you how they can send and receive data from each other.
+Both components are defined in the ``HelloWorld.ccp`` file.
+It is recommended to first read :ref:`data-flow-ports` before starting this tutorial.

 Contents of ``HelloWorld.cpp``:

 .. code-block:: cpp